AhmedSadek9/Heart-Disease-Detection-Project---Expert-Systems/README.md

-# Heart Disease Detection System
+# ❤️Heart Disease Detection System❤️

 ## 📋 Project Overview
 This project is a comprehensive Heart Disease Detection System that combines a rule-based expert system and a machine learning model (Decision Tree Classifier).
 It provides both medical reasoning and predictive analytics based on patient input, with a user-friendly web interface built using Streamlit.